 A.S. and B.S. in Computer Science

-The B.S. degree, designed using the ACM Guidelines for Computing Programs, provides students with the skillset necessary to work within a broad area of computer science, including software engineering, networking, internet programming, mobile application programming and web science.
+The B.S. degree, designed using the ACM Guidelines for Computing Programs, provides students with the skill set necessary to work within a broad area of computer science, including software engineering, networking, Internet programming, mobile application programming, and web science.